 Now I will get to my point.

 What I find interesting about Islam, is the teachings are not Platonic, but are grounded in Aristotle and his naturalism, this takes place while Christianity embraces supernaturalism and the esoteric as does Judaism in the Kabbalah.
 I am not opposed to some forms of supernaturalism.
-The human mind cannot perceive everything.
+The human mind cannot perceive everything, but timing is everything.

 Aristotelian naturalism is the metaethical theory most often associated with contemporary virtue ethics.
 In this view, moral goodness is a form of natural goodness, which is a sort of species-relative goodness that applies in the evaluation of living organisms.
 Nature, according to Aristotle, is an inner principle of change and being at rest (Physics 2.1, 192b20–23).
 This means that when an entity moves or is at rest according to its nature this may serve as an explanation of the event.